Rated Current (A)

 There are various advantages of which come along the Armoured cables:

 - Temperature Resistance:

 Steel has a melting point of about 15000C which is very high in comparison to aluminium and copper.
 For these, the melting point is about 6000C and 10000C respectively.
 This simply shows that for protection steel goes a long way out.
 It is able to protect the electrical current-carrying conductors against very high temperatures.
-Therefore, the durability of the transmissions via cable components are armoured with steel.
+Therefore, the durability of the transmissions via cable components are armoured cable with steel.
 It actually makes armoured cables a good solution for industries.
-These cables are manufactured as they are exposed to and are able to withstand variant temperatures.
+These cables and wires are manufactured as they are exposed to and are able to withstand variant temperatures.

 - Advanced Mechanical Properties of Armoured Power Cable:

 Cables that are of use in large industrial applications have a lot of challenges and issues at the time of transmission.
 Both the cables electrical and network are used for over long distances which directly exposes them to a lot of mechanical threats.
 These cables are placed overhead or underground as per the requirement.
 But whatever the case is these are exposed to direct mechanical damage.

 Armoured cables are capable of protecting the inner components of the cable being used.
 Actual transmission can also be used from getting damaged by several external factors and thus hindering the transmission.
 It provides a surety that both power and network are available for the desired applications and thereby also making armoured cables and wires are reliable way of transmission.

 We now have cables that are particularly used for the mains grid, it is important that interference from the fellow cables are in the path of the transmission line.
 Only because of the amount of high power which is transmitted, use of armoured wires & cables helps in providing insulation of transmission components from emitting the interference.
 It also protects from being affected by interferences caused by neighbouring cables and also appliances.

 Armored cables are better to be used in fixing conduit pipes as they are able to support by transporting large volumes of water over large distances.